javascript-tutorial/en.javascript.info/6-data-storage/02-localstorage/article.md

 - `key(index)` -- get the key on a given position.
 - `length` -- the number of stored items.
 - Use `Object.keys` to get all keys.
-- Can use the keys as object properties, in that case `storage` event doesn't trigger.
+- Can use the keys as object properties, in that case `storage` event isn't triggered.

 Storage event: